Qicccong/PDAF/README.md

 ## News

-8/2/2025 - Our code and paper are released.
+8/2/2025 - Our code and paper are submitted.

 ## Requisite